Women’s health startup Celmatix now offers genetic testing for fertility issues

 Google’s Cloud Platform gets a new key management service

-Celmatix, a startup with a focus on personalized medicine for women, wants to take out some of the mystery out of the science of baby-making with a new type of DNA-based fertility test called Fertilome.
+Celmatix, a startup with a focus on personalized medicine for women, wants to take some of the mystery out of the science of baby-making with a new type of DNA-based fertility test called Fertilome.

 Fertilome looks at 49 variants in 32 different genes that give you a likelihood or not for inherited disorders such as endometriosis or PCOS to help women determine the best course of action to take based on their fertility goals.
 For instance, some women may put off having kids to work on their career only to find out later, due to their genetic makeup, they should have started earlier if they ever wanted kids.
 Other women may not realize certain birth control works better for them based on their unique DNA.